 During 2019, the Group signed credit line agreement with Armenian bank with a maximum limit of USD 18,000 thousand, which expires in 2025.
 During 2020 the agreement was amended and the limit increased to USD 20,000 thousand.
+During 2021, the Group signed 2 credit line agreements with an Armenian bank with total maximum limit of USD 10,452 thousand, which expire in 2022.

 Secured bank loans include loan agreements signed in 2019 and 2020 with an Armenian bank which mature in 2025.
+Secured bank loans and overdrafts are from Armenian banks and are secured by bank account balances and property, plant and equipment, lands respectively (see Note 15).

-Loans and borrowing include also secured bank revolving overdraft facilities with two Armenian banks with maximum limits of USD 13,000 thousand and USD 13,400 thousand.
-As at 31 December 2020 the outstanding balances are AMD 2,390,027 thousand (2019: AMD 6,088,709 thousand) and AMD 5,894,765 thousand (2019: AMD 5,985,396 thousand) respectively.
+Loans and borrowing include also secured bank revolving overdraft facilities with an Armenian bank with maximum limit of USD 13,000 thousand and unsecured bank revolving overdraft facilities with another Armenian bank with maximum limit of USD 13,400 thousand.
+As at 31 December 2021 the outstanding balances of both overdrafts are nil (2020: secured bank overdrafts AMD 2,390,029 thousand and unsecured bank overdrafts AMD 5,894,767 thousand respectively).
 The agreements were amended during 2019, as a result the overdraft agreements were prolonged and mature in December 2025.